1775 to 1822 (PDF File)

 In May, second-Lieut.
 Vicente Villa checks on Port Egmont.

 Captain Frost in the General Knox, hunts seals at the Falklands.

 1784 – June 28th, Lt.
 Don Agustín de Figueroa takes over command of the garrison on East Falkland island.

-1785 – May 15th, Frigate Captain, Don Ramón de Clairac y Villalonga takes over control of the presido.
+1785 – May 15th, Captain Don Ramón de Clairac y Villalonga takes over control of the presido.